tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 5. Perform the Source Code Analysis.
 There are 2 options to do so.
 You can find more details in this [section](#perform-the-analysis)

-That is all, You should be able to see the results in your workspace within seconds.
+That is all.
+You should be able to see the results in your workspace within seconds.

 {% include tip.html content="Looking to try it out and don't have any code handy?
 You can use this sample [schoolbus application](https://github.com/tidalmigrations/schoolbus) by [cloning it from GitHub](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)." %}